IuliiaKonovalova/frontend_mentor_blogr_landing_page_main/README.md

 - The color scheme and font-family were provided by [Frontend Mentor](https://www.frontendmentor.io).

 ---
-## Bugs
+## Bugs (unsolved)

-Since the details and summary were used to create submenu, I couldn't apply changes to the blocks of the submenu and the white background of the elements looks a bit upper on the desktop screens.
+Since the details and summary html elements were used to create submenu, I couldn't apply changes to the blocks of the submenu and the white background of the elements looks a bit upper on the desktop screens.

 ---
 ## Testing